-The next 2 meetings will be at 8pm on Monday 10th October and Tuesday 8th November in the Stonewater flats Common Room, Bridges Close.
-All residents welcome!!
+The next 2 meetings will be 8pm on Monday 12th December which will include Christmas nibbles, and Tuesday 8th January 2017 - both in the Stonewater flats Common Room, Bridges Close.
+All residents welcome (though please let us know beforehand if you're coming to the Christmas one).

 Sunday, 18 September 2016